Albert Kitson, 2nd Baron Airedale: Gledhow Hall

 Kitson inherited Gledhow Hall in 1911.
 During the First World War, he offered the hall for use as a Voluntary Aid Detachment hospital.
 The hospital was managed by the Headingley Company of the St John Ambulance Voluntary Aid Detachment (VAD).
 On 22 May 1915, 50 patients were moved to the hall from the 2nd Northern General Hospital at Becketts Park.
 Kitson's cousin, Edith Cliff, was the Commandant and his daughter Doris and her cousin Olive Middleton were VAD nurses.
 Kitson's family maintained an interest in nursing after the Great War.

 The Kitson's London home, 3 Cadogan Square, was damaged by a bomb during the Second World War and they moved to Stansted in Essex.

 Death

-Albert Kitson died on 11 March 1944 at Stansted and the barony was inherited by his younger brother Roland.
+Albert Kitson died on 11 March 1944 at Stansted and the barony was inherited by his younger half-brother Roland.
 His wife had died on 8 July 1942.